Application for admission by international students should be made directly to the Office of Admissions via the online

 |Graduate||Varies by academic program.
 Please check http://admissions.gmu.edu/grad for specific program details.|

 These deadlines ensure adequate time to process applications and prepare immigration documents.
 All international applications must be accompanied by the nonrefundable application fee.
 Items that must be submitted with the application form and fee are official transcripts and degree certificates (in original language and, if applicable, certified English translation); evidence of English proficiency (please see the English proficiency website for more details); the Certificate of Financial Responsibility (CFR); financial support documents; copy of passport identification page; and for those present in the United States, copies of immigration documents verifying current nonimmigrant status.
 Other documentation such as recommendation letters, essays, portfolios, etc., may be required by the academic program.
-Please visit Admissions for full details on items required and deadlines.
+Please visit the Admission website for full details on items required and deadlines.

 Applications from international students are reviewed with all other applications.
 Admission to the university is competitive; therefore, while minimum standards ensure that an application will be considered, they do not guarantee admission.
 The number of applicants, qualifications of the applicant pool, and the amount of available space determine the number of admission offers that Mason can make.
 In addition to overall admission requirements, some schools and colleges have individual requirements for acceptance into the major.
-For more information, see school or college admission requirements.
+For more information on selective majors, please visit "Majors with Selective Admission" section for freshmen, and "Selective Admission Majors" section for transfers.